hexbatch/apple-core/core-docs/step-5-types/type-api.md

         user: one user owns the type
         name: using the naming rules
-        allowed_creators: a list of user groups or individual users who can make tokens from this type
+        allowed_creators: a list of user groups or individual users who can make elements from this type
-        is_retired: default false // if true then cannot be added to token types or make new tokens
+        is_retired: default false // if true then cannot be added to element types or make new elements
         options:
             allow_changed_map_bounds: boolean
             allow_changed_time_bounds: boolean